richATavail/APISample/README.txt

 OVERVIEW
 --------------------------------------------------------------------------------
-This application is the answer to a test question for a potential software engineering position with Backblaze, Inc. The instructions for this assignment were as follows:
+This application is in response to a question utilizing some of the API of Backblaze's B2 product.
+The instructions for this were as follows:

 	INSTRUCTIONS
 	-------------